 Age recommendation: 10 and up

-University of Washington coach Al Ulbrickson, a nine-member team of young men caused a major upset at the 1936 Olympics.
+Lead by University of Washington coach Al Ulbrickson, a nine-member team of young men caused a major upset at the 1936 Olympics.
 First, they defeated the heavily favored East Coast teams.
 Then, they went up against Germany’s rowing team and shocked everyone by bringing home a gold medal.
 An adaption of the adult bestseller, it includes previously unpublished photos.

 By Laura Hillenbrand